NBKRedSpy/CardSurvival-RemapHotkeys/README.md

 Adds:
 * Spacebar will activate the left most button in dialogs.
     * Puddles default to "Dig up Mud"
-* Allows remapping the hotkeys for the Card Survival game.
+* Allows remapping the hotkeys.
-* Spacebar will accept most dialgs
 * Option to prevent the game menu from opening when pressing the Close Dialog button.

 To remap keys, edit the config file.
 See [Changing Keys](#changing-keys) below